Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Compartment Syndrome Treatment

 As the most obvious symptom of the compartment syndrome is swelling, the doctor may first perform a physical examination of the affected area.
 He or she will take a look at the swelling and ask questions regarding the time and nature of the injury.
-The doctor may also apply slight pressure on the affected region to determine how severe the pain is as well as rule out other similar conditions (x).
+The doctor may also apply slight pressure on the affected region to determine how severe the pain is and rule out other similar conditions. (x)

-A pressure meter is typically used to find out how much pressure is in the compartment.
-It is attached to a needle that points to the meter and shows a reading.
-Usually, two readings are necessary; the amount of pressure exerted in the compartment during movement or exercise, particularly that which makes the area hurt, and the other when the muscles are at ease.
+Typically used, a pressure meter to find out how much pressure is in the compartment.
+The meter has an attached needle that gently points into the skin of the area in question so that the meter can show a reading.
+Usually, two readings are necessary; the amount of pressure exerted in the compartment during movement or exercise, particularly that which makes the area hurt, and the other when the muscles are at ease. (x)

 Additional tests, including x-rays, may be necessary to rule out other similar problems.

 For the case of abdominal compartment syndrome, the doctor may insert a catheter attached to a pressure monitor in the urinary bladder.
-Laboratory tests may also accompany this.
+Laboratory tests may also accompany this diagnosis.

 Acute Compartment Syndrome Treatment